Several injured in incident in Scottish city of Glasgow - Sky News

 At least three people have been injured in an incident in the Scottish city of Glasgow, an eyewitness told Sky News on Friday, after police confirmed they had closed off one of the city's streets.

-The witness said she had seen people covered in blood being treated by emergency services and armed police on the scene at around 1215 GMT.
+The witness said she had seen people covered in blood and armed police attending the scene at around 1215 GMT.
 Greater Glasgow Police said: "Emergency services are currently dealing with an incident on West George Street in Glasgow."